 Sarah Marshall started Marshall’s Haute Sauce from her home kitchen.
 Her love for canning and preserving local ingredients lead to a beautiful and tasty product line.
 She recruited her husband Dirk Marshall to chop and prep all the produce.
 The business quickly outgrew their home and they now run out of a commercial kitchen in South East Portland, they continue to make each bottle by hand.

 Marshall’s Haute Sauce brings delicious fresh and local small batch products to those that will love them.
 We are designed for worry free farm-to-table utilization.
 We buy local whenever possible and get our produce at the farmers markets we work at.
 The farmers market is our community and we believe in local farmers and food production, together we will make amazing things.
 Our hot sauces have unique spice blends and flavor combinations, but still bring the heat.
 Each batch is hand stamped and a real labor of love.
-Our sauces are sealed and don’t require refrigeration until after they are open.
+Our sauces are sealed and don’t require refrigeration, until after they are open.

 We believe in small business owners, farmers, and producers and work with as many as we can find.

 Portland State University Market on Saturdays from 8:30-2 March 2018-October 2018